 Choosing the right securities lawyer can be challenging, especially if you’ve never filed a securities lawsuit.

-That’s where the Wolper Law Firm in Florida comes in.
+That’s where the Wolper Law Firm, P.A. in Florida comes in.
 Our securities lawyers are knowledgeable, tenacious and will handle every aspect of your case on your behalf, from gathering evidence and filing paperwork to representing you in court.
 We have:

 - A 99% recovery rate for investors